Babylon Health: Services

-Babylon Health provides healthcare services through either their website or iOS and Android mobile applications.
-This is funded through a subscription based model, pay-as-you-go payments, centrally funded initiatives like NHS or as part of health insurance packages.
+Babylon Health provides health care services through either its website or iOS and Android mobile applications.
+This is funded through a subscription-based model, pay-as-you-go payments, centrally funded initiatives like NHS or as part of health insurance packages.

-Users are able to send questions or photos to the company's team of health care professionals (which includes doctors, nurses, and therapists) in a manner similar to a text message.
-Alternatively, users can hold video messaging consultations with a clinician to answer questions for common medical topics such as fever, sore throat, allergies, skin irritations, and colds.
+Users can send questions or photos to the company's team of health care professionals (which includes doctors, nurses, and therapists) in a manner similar to a text message.
+Alternatively, users can hold video messaging consultations with a clinician to answer questions about common medical topics such as fever, sore throat, allergies, skin irritations, and colds.
 This service also allows users to receive referrals to health specialists, have drug prescriptions mailed to the user or sent to a pharmacy or to consult with therapists to discuss topics such as depression and anxiety.
-In situations where a physical examination is required users can book health exams with a limited number of facilities in London, nurse appointments are limited to one location.
+In situations where a physical examination is required users can book health exams with a limited number of facilities in London, and nurse appointments are limited to one location.

-In addition to the direct healthcare services, users can access various health monitoring tools such as an activity tracker, ordering home blood-test kits and reviewing general lifestyle and fitness questions.
+In addition to the direct healthcare services, users can access various health monitoring tools such as an activity tracker, order home blood-test kits and review general lifestyle and fitness questions.